wuwowuyi/LLM-notes/Paper_statistical_rejection_sampling.md

 The paper points out that the tournament ranking used in SLiC **introduces bias towards higher reward sequences**.

-The paper says, statistical rejection sampling is better than best-of-N or top-k-over-N algorithms which has the issue of **reward hacking** because it trusts the reward model without regularization.
+The paper claims, **statistical rejection sampling is better than best-of-N or top-k-over-N** algorithms which has the issue of **reward hacking** because it trusts the reward model without regularization.
 In other words, statistical rejection sampling **makes a better tradeoff between reward exploitation and exploration**, while the best-of-N or top-k-over-N means pure exploitation and as a result more vulnerable to reward hacking.

 ### Loss function

 Based on the loss function in DPO and SLiC, this paper proposes a new loss function: